top of page

 Fellina is the only mare of the whole bunch at BHR.
 She came in 2022 from the same horse trainer that Trigger came from, and has also participated in three summers of Camp Run Free.

-Fellina loves a engaging her mind.
+Fellina loves engaging her mind.
 She's not very confident, so she thrives with a calm leader who sets consistent boundaries.
 She enjoys connecting with people, and also seems to enjoy the attention she gets from the male herd.

 Every year, the kids at Camp Run Free fall in love with her.
 One said, “Fellina likes to pretend she is her own leader.
 When her and I fell in love she started to trust me and let me lead her!
 She's my favorite forever.”